Make One Call

 Even if your legislator is on the opposite side, your call still matters.
 Here’s why:

-They track public sentiment.
-If enough people call, it signals growing opposition—even if they don’t change their vote, they might soften their stance.
+Politicians track public sentiment.
+If enough people call, it signals growing opposition.
+So even if they don’t change their vote, they might soften their stance.

 It builds pressure.
-Reps are always thinking about reelection.
+Politicians are always thinking about reelection.
 If they see a shift in their district, they’ll take notice.

 One call alone won’t change policy—but thousands can.
 Offices often say: